CodeDead/UpdateManager/README.md

 UpdateManager is available as a [NuGet package](https://www.nuget.org/packages/CodeDead.UpdateManager/).
 You can find it here:
 https://www.nuget.org/packages/CodeDead.UpdateManager/

+You can install the package using your package manager:
 ```NuGet
 Install-Package CodeDead.UpdateManager
 ```
+Command-line:
 ```CLI
 dotnet add package CodeDead.UpdateManager
 ```

-Create a new *UpdateManager* object like this:
+After the package has been added to your project, you can create a new *UpdateManager* object like this:
 ```C#
 // Import statement
 using CodeDead.UpdateManager.Classes;